Clemeit/ddo-audit-ui/README.md

 ## To-do:

-- Removing a character from Registered characters should remove it from Verified characters
-- Allow for removing a character verification
 - Content layout shift should be reduced by using placeholders
 - Stop using spacers to move bottom-of-page buttons